 Of course, a company cannot always respond effectively to the causes of supply shortages.
 Nevertheless, there are some possibilities to prevent or to recognize possible supply bottlenecks in time, so that the possible intervention time is maximized, and one can react to the upcoming situation in the best possible way.
 Artificial Intelligence (AI) provides various ways to analyze large data sets, derive possible warning signals and inform the responsible supply or inventory managers automatically in case a potential threat has been detected.

-The field of artificial intelligence allows companies to analyze your data and use appropriate AI models to make predictions about potential supply risks and provide automated warnings to companies.
+The field of artificial intelligence allows companies to analyze their data and use appropriate AI models to make predictions about potential supply risks and provide automated warnings to companies.
 But how does this work in practice?
 How do you create such a solution, and what are the challenges in establishing it?

 EVERY AI-DRIVEN SOLUTION IS APPLICATION-SPECIFIC AND HIGHLY INDIVIDUALIZED.
 NO TWO ARE ALIKE.

 Before starting to implement any kind of AI-driven solution, it is important to define and highlight expectations and goals: What shall be achieved?
 Who is the intended user group?
-What material, locations or product groups are in scope of the first version?
+What material, locations or product groups are in the scope of the first version?
 It is very important to keep the scope small for the ‘proof of value’ – the first prototype of the anticipated solution.
 The exact outline of the prototype will differ from case to case – Is the activation of an alert sufficient when the supply is in danger?
 Can a tool be developed, that proposes how to mitigate the identified risk?
 Shall the solution be integrated with the existing planning tools, or can it be a stand-alone tool?
 Once these questions are answered, it is time to think about the future design.

 THE CONCEPT OF MACHINE LEARNING – TRANSFERRED TO OUR USE CASE

 The concept of machine learning as a subfield of artificial intelligence consists of making meaningful deductions from given data and data structures.
 For this purpose, algorithms are trained to find and recognize certain patterns and correlations from large data sets.
-In our specific case, the aim is to identify this data, which, in combination with each other, indicate a possible interruption of the supply chain.
+In our specific case, the aim is to identify these data, which, in combination with each other, indicate a possible interruption of the supply chain.
 Subsequently, our solution shall be able to predict this as accurately as possible.
 But which data is required to achieve the desired result?
 Answering this question often accounts for 80% of the effort in an AI project and can only be answered individually – company by company.

 GOOD QUALITY & MEANINGFUL DATA – THE KEY TO SUCCESS

 When developing AI-driven solutions, it is helpful if the required data is available in real-time and, above all, it is available in good quality.
-As long as you know where your data is kept and how you can retrieve it fast and secure, it doesn’t really matter, where to store it.
+As long as you know where your data is kept and how you can retrieve it fast and securely, it doesn’t really matter, where to store it.
 However, a data warehouse or data lake that is always up to date, can be a great help in enabling fast access to the data.
-Especially in large companies, a central data repository often can be a real advantage, because it allows to grab the required data with ease.
+Especially in large companies, a central data repository often can be a real advantage, because it allows one to grab the required data with ease.

 PREPROCESSING THE DATA AND FINDING OUT WHAT’S WORKING WELL